Azure/RGCOPY/rgcopy-docu.md

 ## Appendix

 ### Supported Azure Resources
-RGCOPY uses a list of well-known resources and properties. **All other resources in the source Resource RG are skipped and not copied to the target RG**.
-This feature was introduced to avoid RGCOPY issues caused by future resource properties.
+RGCOPY copies the following resources from the source RG. **All other resources in the source Resource RG are skipped and not copied to the target RG**:

->  :memo: **Note:** RGCOPY can currently only copy resource groups that have less than 200 resources.
-This is caused by a restriction of the Az cmdlet `Export-AzResourceGroup` which is used by RGCOPY.

-The following ARM resources are copied from the source RG:
 - Microsoft.Compute/virtualMachines
 - Microsoft.Compute/disks
+- Microsoft.Network/virtualNetworks
+- Microsoft.Network/networkSecurityGroups
+- Microsoft.Network/networkInterfaces
+- Microsoft.Network/publicIPAddresses
+- Microsoft.Network/publicIPPrefixes
+- Microsoft.Network/loadBalancers
+- Microsoft.Network/natGateways
 - Microsoft.Compute/availabilitySets
 - Microsoft.Compute/proximityPlacementGroups
 - Microsoft.Compute/virtualMachineScaleSets
-- Microsoft.Network/virtualNetworks
-- Microsoft.Network/virtualNetworks/subnets
-- Microsoft.Network/networkInterfaces
-- Microsoft.Network/publicIPAddresses
-- Microsoft.Network/loadBalancers **\***
-- Microsoft.Network/loadBalancers/backendAddressPools
-- Microsoft.Network/networkSecurityGroups
 - Microsoft.Network/bastionHosts
-- Microsoft.Network/natGateways
-- Microsoft.Network/publicIPPrefixes

-**\* RGCOPY does not support** Microsoft.Network/loadBalancers/**loadBalancerInboundNatRules** yet

 In the target RG, the following ARM resources might be deployed in addition:
-- Microsoft.Compute/images
+- Microsoft.Storage/storageAccounts
 - Microsoft.Compute/virtualMachines/extensions
-- Microsoft.Storage/storageAccounts
-- Microsoft.Storage/storageAccounts/blobServices
-- Microsoft.Storage/storageAccounts/fileServices
-- Microsoft.Storage/storageAccounts/blobServices/containers
-- Microsoft.Network/virtualNetworks/virtualNetworkPeerings
 - Microsoft.NetApp/netAppAccounts
-- Microsoft.NetApp/netAppAccounts/capacityPools
-- Microsoft.NetApp/netAppAccounts/capacityPools/volumes
+- Microsoft.Compute/images

-**Resources must not refer to resources in other resource groups** with two exceptions:
-- VMs might use NICs from remote resource groups
-- NICs might be connected to a subnet of a remote resource group

-In these cases, RGCOPY creates a copy of the remote NICs, vnets and subnetsin the target RG.
-The resource names are changed (prefixed with 'remote-') to make sure that they are unique within the target RG.
+**Not all properties of the resources are copied**, for example
+- VM **identities** are not copied.
+- The **DNS server** property of NICs is not copied.
+The old DNS server would not be accessible anyway in the target RG because the virtual network in the target RG is isolated.
+- **Network peering** is not copied.
+- RGCOPY can only copy VMs that are located in the same region as the source RG.

 ### Changes in the source RG